sandboxorg/geteventstore.com/_posts/2013-02-12-projections-1-theory.md

 f2(f2(f1(nil, Something), SomethingElse),SomethingElse)
 ```

-Again don't worry too much about the details.
-We will have a whole post on "when" and pattern matching
+Again don’t worry too much about the details.
+We will have a whole post on “when” and pattern matching

 ### Event Selection